 should try to create new contracts only when the effective date is definite.
 If

-you find that the definite effective date has slipped, delete the contract and
+you find that the definite effective date has slipped, change the effective date

-submitted on the consultant’s first timesheet.
-Once you get the first one
+timesheet period date submitted on the consultant’s first timesheet.
+Once you get

 This discussion is also included in the Information for Consultants page.